 - 25 g pistachios chopped

 - 2 tablespoon dried cranberries chopped

 - 1 teaspoon fresh thyme chopped or ½teaspoon dried

 - Preheat the oven to 200℃ (180℃ fan)/400°F/gas mark 6.
 Remove any trussing from the poussin and place in a roasting tin.

 - Melt 25g (1oz) butter in a saucepan and gently fry 1 chopped shallot for 2–3 minutes until softened.
 Add 2 chopped rashers of streaky bacon and fry 3 minutes then add 1 chopped garlic clove and cook for 1 minute.
 Remove from the heat.

-- Add 50g (½ cup) fresh breadcrumbs, 25g (scant ¼ cup) chopped pistachio, 2 tbsp chopped dried cranberries, 1 tsp chopped thyme, and the grated zest and juice of ½ an orange.
+- Add 50g (½ cup) fresh breadcrumbs, 25g (scant ¼ cup) chopped pistachio, 2 tablespoon chopped dried cranberries, 1 teaspoon chopped thyme, and the grated zest and juice of ½ an orange.
 Season with salt and pepper and mix well.

 I'm linking this post to #CookBlogShare